P. Ramlee: Death and legacy

 The P. Ramlee House is a museum situated along Jalan P. Ramlee (formerly Caunter Hall road) in Penang, Malaysia.
 The building is a restored wooden house that was originally built in 1926 by his father and uncle.
 The house had previously undergone multiple repairs before being taken over by the National Archives as an extension of its P. Ramlee Memorial project in Kuala Lumpur.
 Items on display at the house include personal memorabilia related to his life in Penang and items belonging to his family.

-On 22 March 2017; his 88th birthday, Google honored P. Ramlee with a Doodle on the Malaysian Google homepage.
+On 22 March 2017, his 88th birthday, Google honored P. Ramlee with a Doodle on the Malaysian Google homepage.

+In 2020, the film Showtime 1958 was released in Malaysia, starring Amai Kamarudin as P. Ramlee.
+The film documents a 1958 fundraising variety show headlined by Ramlee, and his composition of the song "Selamat Hari Raya".

 In 2021, Kentucky Fried Chicken (KFC) honoured him with their limited-time menu, the Burger P. Ramlee — a combination between KFC Zinger and P. Ramlee's favourite dish, the Nasi Kandar where it is available in four combos — À'la Carte, Kombo, Set Legenda and Kombo Ikon.